 Knowledge Organiser: Negative Numbers

 This topic summary covers Knowledge Organiser: Negative Numbers within Negative Numbers for GCSE Mathematics.
 Revise Negative Numbers in Number for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 14 of 14 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Negative Numbers